Irrationone/graspods_scrnaseq_clustering_tutorial/Rmd/tutorial.md

 ### Methods for single-cell analysis

-Surprisingly (or perhaps not), most DE methods designed for single-cell RNA-seq data actually perform more poorly than those for bulk data (or even simple pairwise Wilcoxon tests!) in the most comprehensive comparison of scRNA-seq DE methods to date I know of (<https://www.biorxiv.org/content/biorxiv/early/2017/05/28/143289.full.pdf>).
+Surprisingly (or perhaps not), most DE methods designed for single-cell RNA-seq data actually perform more poorly than those for bulk data (or even simple pairwise Wilcoxon tests!) in the most comprehensive comparison of scRNA-seq DE methods to date I know of (Soneson and Robinson 2017).

 One of the DE methods that did very well was edgeR's likelihood ratio test, which we'll use for the following analysis.